Aarhus University Seal

 Admission Requirements

-To be admitted to the part-time master’s programme in Computer Science, you must meet the following requirements:
+To be admitted to the part-time master’s programme in Computer Science and IT Product Development, you must meet the following requirements:

 1. Academic requirements: